Turtle Lodge Trading Post is Canada's First and Only Distributor of Whole Leaf Organic Semah FOR INDIGENOUS CEREMONIAL PURPOSES ONLY

 We have been establishing a relationship with Health Canada, and the Federal and Provincial government towards developing licencing specific to Indigenous traditional ceremonial use since 2015.
 We support the right for all people of all nations to ceremony in their own way.
 However, our licensing is specific to the ceremonial use of Semah according to the Indigenous culture and teachings of tribes within the boundaries of colonized Canada on Turtle Island (North America).
 If your intention for this Semah falls outside of this definition, then you must purchase your Semah elsewhere.
 We ask that you please be gentle and respectful of our ways if we refuse to sell Semah to you.
 Our refusal to sell to you is NOT in any way a judgement upon you and your ways of using this herb.
 It is, quite simply, illegal for us to do so.

-At TLTP, we do our best to honour all these sacred gifts in the best way possible in order to protect the People and honour our path as carriers of these sacred items.
+At TLTP, we do our best to honour all these sacred gifts and their teachings in the best way possible in order to protect the People and honour our path as carriers of these sacred items.

 If you have more questions about our use of Semah, please follow some of the links at the bottom of this page.